QSB-11: Design

 Unlike the QSB-91, which has a common firing mechanism for all four barrels, the QSB-11 is equipped with an individual firing mechanism for each barrel.
 After pulling the trigger, the hammer, under the action of spring force, aligns with the firing pin hole, strikes the primer of the bullet to ignite the firing charge, generating gas to push the bullet along the rifling to fire out of the barrel.

 If there is a dud, it is possible to pull the trigger again and directly fire the next round.
 The knife must be unsheathed when firing.
 The firing pin and mechanism are located within a screw-in cover of the hilt.
 The trigger is activated by pushing it forward rather than pulling; the thumb is used to do this.
 The safety is located in front of the trigger and prevents the user from pushing the trigger.
 The hilt contains four barrels, split into two on each side by the blade, and one barrel holds one ammunition.
 This means that the total ammunition capacity of the QSB-11 is four.
 To reload, the operator must unscrew the rear cover and manually remove the shells from the back of the barrel.

-Ammunition

 Like the QSZ-92-5.8 and QSZ-11, the QSB-11 fires the 5.8x21mm DCV05 subsonic round.